Devil Without a Cause Tour

-The Devil Without a Cause Tour was a concert tour for American rapper and singer Kid Rock.
+The Devil Without a Cause Tour was a concert tour from 1998-99 by American rapper and singer Kid Rock.
 After more than 10 years of being in the music industry his album Devil Without a Cause gave him his breakthrough, He also performed at Woodstock '99 as part of the tour.

-The tour was broken up in 4 different tours including the Devil Without a Cause Tour, the White Trash on Dope Tour, the Destroy Your Liver Tour, and the Between The Legs Tour.
+The tour was broken up in 4 different tours including the Devil Without a Cause Tour, the White Trash on Dope Tour, the Destroy Your Liver Tour, and the Between the Legs Tour.